JS12540/budget-guard/README.md

 ### 2. Environment variables (override)

-Set these in your shell profile to override the wizard values at any time:
+Set these in your shell profile to override wizard values at any time:

 ```bash
 export CLAUDE_BUDGET_GUARD_LIMIT=200000   # total token budget